TcMenu/tcMenuLib/README.md

 * [TCC Community forum](https://www.thecoderscorner.com/jforum/)
 * [Commercial support](https://www.thecoderscorner.com/all-contact)
 * I also monitor the Arduino forum [https://forum.arduino.cc/], Arduino related questions can be asked there too, please make sure the library name is in the subject.

+## Notes about code used from other sources

+### Arduino WebServer/WebSocket support

+* SHA1 implementation in remote directory is heavily based on the version from @CTrabant - https://github.com/CTrabant/teeny-sha1, using tcMenu direct websockets assumes you are also happy with its MIT license.